Killing of Toyosi Shittabey

-Toyosi Shittabey (1994–2010)(age 15) was a Nigerian-born student who was fatally stabbed in Tyrrelstown, Dublin, Ireland on 2 April 2010.
+Toyosi Shittabey (1994–2010) was a Nigerian-born 15-year-old student who was fatally stabbed in Tyrrelstown, Dublin, Ireland on 2 April 2010.
 Paul Barry and his brother, Michael Barry, were both accused of murder.
 Paul died before the trial began, and Michael was found not guilty.

 Parties involved

 Toyosi had been living in Ireland since he was 4 years old.
 He was a football trainee with Insaka Ireland, a football team that trains African youth in Ireland.
-Nicknamed "Toy", he got along well with his football teammates, and garnered a reputation as a genial, charismatic young man.

 The stabbing

 Toyosi and four of his friends were on their way back home from the National Aquatic Centre when the stabbing occurred.
 Counsel for the prosecution told the opening hearing that on 2 April 2010 Shittabey was with "four black males and five white females" when they crossed through a park beside the house of Paul Barry's brother, Michael Barry.
 One of the girls asked for the light of a cigarette from Paul and Michael.
 A row then allegedly ensued with name calling and "racist undertones".
 A fight subsequently broke out, resulting in Michael and Paul being kicked and punched and Michael believing one of the black males had taken his mobile phone.
 Witnesses said a baseball bat was produced during the altercation but was not used on anyone.
 The group fled the scene and the brothers decided to pursue the group in a car and retrieve Michael's mobile phone.
 They found the group at a roundabout in Tyrrelstown.
 Paul got out and approached a member of the group.
 Toyosi intervened and approached Paul, who was wielding a knife.
 Paul then stabbed Toyosi in the heart.
 Paul then went back to the car where, it was alleged, Michael Barry had remained and both men drove off.